 - Current rules expire on 30 June

-- MEPs want a review after six months and to repeal the scheme if no longer needed
+- Review after six months, scheme can be repealed if no longer needed

-The European Parliament agrees to keep the EU Digital COVID Certificate framework in place for another year, until June 2023.
+Parliament and EU member states’ negotiators have agreed to keep the EU Digital COVID Certificate framework in place for another year, until June 2023.

 Review after six months

 Negotiators have agreed that Member states should refrain from imposing additional restrictions to free movement to EUDCC holders.
 Member States will only be allowed to do so where such restrictions are necessary, proportionate and non-discriminatory for the purpose of safeguarding public health.